Smokin' (song)

-"Smokin'" is a song by American rock band Boston, released from the band's debut album Boston (1976) as the B-side to the band's first single, "More Than a Feeling".
-"Smokin'" was written by the band leader, guitarist and main songwriter Tom Scholz and lead vocalist Brad Delp.
+"Smokin" is a song by American rock band Boston, released from the band's debut album Boston (1976) as the B-side to the band's first single, "More Than a Feeling".
+"Smokin was written by the band leader, guitarist and main songwriter Tom Scholz and lead vocalist Brad Delp.

-Like many other Boston songs, "Smokin'" has become a rock radio staple.
+Like many other Boston songs, "Smokin has become a rock radio staple.

-History
+Background

-The song was a collaborative effort between Tom Scholz and Brad Delp, who at the time Scholz had recently hired.
-It was one of the two songs on the first Boston LP not written by Scholz alone.
+"Smokin was a collaborative effort between Tom Scholz and Brad Delp, whom at the time Scholz had recently hired.
+It is one of the two songs on the first Boston LP not written by Scholz alone.
 It was one of the songs Scholz started working on in the early 1970s in his basement, several years before the band had got a record contract.
 An early version of the song written and recorded in 1973, titled "Shakin", appears from the Mother's Milk Sessions.
 This tape reveals that originally, the song had a different meaning.